Adding Feedback Givers, Recipients, & Managers (360)

 Qtip: If your license has SSO, make sure you upload your participants to the directory with their usernames before you upload participants!
 Once someone’s in the directory, you can upload them directly into the project without including the UserName column.

-When you manually add subjects or evaluators, you must fill out the same columns as the ones in the CSVs described above.
+When you manually add feedback givers (evaluators) or feedback recipients (subjects), you must fill out the same columns you would if you were uploading a file.
+See “importing” sections above.

 To add participants manually:

-In addition to importing subjects and evaluators to your 360 project from a CSV or through manual import, you have the option to import them both directly from the employee directory.
-This can be useful when you already have metadata and relationship data saved in your directory.
+In addition to importing 360 participants from a file or through manual import, you have the option to import them both directly from the directory.
+Importing participants from the employee directory is useful when:

 Updating Responses With New Metadata